limalib/docs/docs/source/mudlib/adversary-behaviors.rst

 The action string is used for messaging like
  You begin <action> ...
  You are busy <action>!
-The function is called in the object given after BUSY_LENGTH with arguments args.
+The function is called in the object given after busy seconds (or BUSY_LENGTH if no busy given) with arguments args.
 BUSY_LENGTH is defined in /std/adversary/behaviors.

 This function returns 1 if the player was successfully set busy or